 In order to encourage outstanding students to study at JI and help outstanding students with family financial difficulties to solve part of their basic living and learning expenses during school.
 Grants are generally applied and evaluated from March to June and September to November each year.
 The specific time is determined by the project rules and agreements of each grant.
 JI scholarships are divided into grants and special scholarships according to the types of awards.
-And JI grants are as follow: John Wu &Jane Sun Sunshine Scholarship, Yu Liming Scholarship, Fuda Scholarship, Lums Scholarship and Fellowship, Cheng Family Scholarship and Encouragement Scholarship.
-For detailed requirements and application procedures, please refer to "SJTU Regulations for Scholarship".
+And JI grants are as follow: John Wu &Jane Sun Sunshine Scholarship, Yu Liming Scholarship, Fuda Scholarship, The Lums Scholarship and Fellowship, The Cheng Family Scholarships and JI Encouragement Scholarship.
+For detailed requirements and application procedures, please refer to "SJTU Regulations for Student Grant" in SJTU Student Handbook and "JI Regulations for Scholarship".